Top 10 Cons & Disadvantages of PayPal

 PayPal is a widely recognized digital payment platform used by millions globally to send and receive money electronically.
 Over the years, it has established itself as a leader in online transactions, providing users with a fast, secure, and convenient payment solution.
 However, like any service, PayPal comes with its own set of limitations.
 These drawbacks may hinder the user experience or create challenges for specific industries.

 Understanding PayPal’s cons is crucial for both businesses and individuals.
-Knowing the disadvantages will help you make more informed decisions about its usage whether you are an online merchant or a casual user.
+Knowing the disadvantages will help you make more informed decisions about its usage, whether you are an online merchant or a casual user.
 This article highlights the top 10 cons of PayPal and explores how these challenges can be addressed to improve your overall experience.

 10 Cons or Disadvantages of Using PayPal